Why did the Judge order me to attend the Parent Information Class?

 You can register to take the class several ways.
 Please have your Pinal County Superior Court case number available.
 Pre-registration is required.

 Bring photo I.D and proof of payment to the class.
 Please arrive 15 minutes early.
 No children are allowed in class.
+Food and drinks are not permitted in the court - bottled water will be the only exception.
 Classroom may be cold, bring sweater or jacket.
 You must attend the entire 4-hour class to receive a certificate and comply with the law.

 What are the qualifications of the instructors?